wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

   left this code ugly for now and moved on, but we need to clean this up later (and possibly reorg it).

+- We may want to consider using the Java driver's query builders instead of creating CQL strings.

 ### Performance

+- We should be using the token-aware load-balancing policy everywhere.

 - We may be doing a lot of unnecessary conversions from `ByteBuffer` to `byte[]` to final data types when we read data back from Cassandra tables.
 (I have not looked into this much, but we should